ry4ngch/React-Boilerplates/README.md

 > **Note:**
 > While controlling animations and effects in React is simple, it often requires managing additional state variables, which can complicate the codebase and lead to unnecessary boilerplate.
 Salient was created to address this issue by providing a streamlined solution that abstracts these complexities.

-> **Note:**
-> The current salient library is only tested to work for a single component, this library is still under development.
-You are free to customize the code for your project.
-> The other components have been tested to work with multiple instance except for the below components:
-> - Navbar

 ## Using Salient Navbar

 The Salient Navbar is a customizable navigation bar that can be easily tailored using simple classes and attributes.